 Meditation Course year 2017

-The group currently meets on a Monday evening in the M26 area near Radcliffe.
+The group will meet in the M26 area near Radcliffe.
 New people are welcome to join the group, with or without experience.
 If the new meditator prefers, the teacher is happy to teach one to one for a few sessions before joining the group.
 We are male and female in the group, and anyone over the age of 18 is welcome.

 There is also scope to run an under 35 s group.